Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 Report the scam

-Report fraud through Report Fraud.
+Report fraud through the UK fraud reporting route.
 Suspicious emails can be forwarded to report@phishing.gov.uk and scam texts to 7726.

 If something else happened

-These guides may help if the romance scam involved another type of fraud.
+These guides may help if the romance scam involved money, account access or suspicious links.

 I clicked a link